What is Ramadan?

 This month is meant to allow more time for prayer and focus on God as well as studying the holy Qur’an.
 The fasting also reminds people of the suffering of others and of the importance of charity.
 Many Muslims focus on family during this time, with loved ones gathering each evening to break the fast together.

 The ‘rules’ for Muslims:

 - Every Muslim is expected to fast, which means no eating, drinking, smoking, or sexual activity from pre-dawn till dusk, not even water.
-During Ramadan in Oman right now this amounts to around 15 hours of fasting.
+Right now, at the beginning of Ramadan in Oman this amounts to almost 15 hours of fasting.

 - Muslims are fined if they are caught doing any of these things in public.